 What is Dupuytren's disease?

-Dupuytren's is a benign growth that occurs in the palm and fingers of the hands.
-It occurs in both men and women, and is more common in caucasians of northern European descent than other ethnic groups.
-Over time Dupuytrens can cause disabling contractures in the palm and fingers.
-Currently there is no cure including changes in lifestyle, diet, medication, or surgery.
-It is widely considered to be hereditary but there may be an environmental influence.
+Dupuytren's is a growth that occurs in the palm and fingers of the hands.
+It occurs in both men and women, and is more common in caucasians of northern European descent.
+Over time there can be disabling contractures in the fingers and palm.
+There is no cure including changes in lifestyle, diet, medications, and surgery.
+It is considered hereditary, but there may be an environmental influences.
 Growths can also occur on the back of the fingers and on the sole of the foot.

 PICT0039